 The city has lots of different types of accommodation.
 From budget to luxury, the options are all pretty special.

-NH Brussels Louise: This midrange hotel is a refreshingly modern and contemporary place to stay.
+NH Brussels Louise: This midrange hotel could be are freshfully trendy and up to date place to remain.
 NH has all the necessities and is about a twenty-minute walk from the Grand Palace.

 Hotel Sofitel Brussels: Treat yourself to a luxurious stay at the five-star Hotel Sofitel.
 Here you will experience French contemporary design and top-notch service.